slowernews/wisdom-tldr/README.md

 > *'Everything is a connection.
 Humans make connections.
 Sometimes these connections grow.
 Sometimes they stay the same.
 Sometimes they collapse.'*

+> *'A great relationship is about finding the similarities and respect the differences.'*

+> *'Being deeply loved by someone gives you strength, while loving someone deeply gives you courage.' -- Lao Tzu*

+> *'Every person feels loved in a different form.'*

+It is ok to give the first step but then mirror their behavior.

 > *'Forget those who forget you.'*

 > *'The people that want to stay in your life, will always find a way.'*

 > *'If you are lonely when you are not alone, you are in bad company.'*

-> *'A great relationship is about finding the similarities and respect the differences.'*

 > *'Never love anyone that treats you like you're ordinary.'*

-> *'Being deeply loved by someone gives you strength, while loving someone deeply gives you courage.' -- Lao Tzu*

-> *'Every person feels loved in a different form.'*

 > *'The free soul is rare, but you know it when you see it - basically because you feel good, very good, when you are near or with them.' -- Charles Bukowski*

+Keep high standards, a lot of work for scraps is a [bad deal](#on-price).